scottrbrtsn/count-my-words/README.md

 	-  Running tests during every build is also helpful during development.
 6. Run the project `mvn spring-boot:run`
 7. Build and run the project `mvn clean spring-boot:run`
 8. Feel free to create aliases to simplify any of the above commands.

+Notes
+- While this service is running, it persists all messages it processes into an H2 embedded DB.
+This will be reset if the service is reset.
+To permanently persist, add a story to the backlog to convert H2 to Postgres or some other DB.